diodechain/diode-docs/content/docs/Using/create-a-simple-decentralized-webpage.md

 weight: 221
 draft: false
 ---
-A quick and simple way to create a decentralized webpage is to use Diode Drive to publish a simple page to the Internet.
+A quick and simple way to create a decentralized webpage is to use Diode Collab to publish a simple page to the Internet.
 Read below for how to do that!

 If you are instead looking to publish a more detailed/complex website, check out the articles on <a href="https://app.docs.diode.io/raspberry-pi/host-a-public-wordpress-website-on-raspberry-pi/" target="_blank" rel="noopener"><strong>wordpress</strong></a>, <a href="https://app.docs.diode.io/raspberry-pi/host-a-website-with-ghost/" target="_blank" rel="noopener"><strong>ghost</strong></a>, and/or the <a href="https://cli.docs.diode.io/docs/using/publish-static-content/" target="_blank" rel="noopener"><strong>Diode CLI's built-in web server</strong></a>.

 1\.
-Install Diode Drive
+Install Diode Collab

-In order to create a simple decentralized webpage, you first have to <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>install Diode Drive</strong></a>.
+In order to create a simple decentralized webpage, you first have to <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>install Diode Collab</strong></a>.

-Behind the scenes, Diode Drive creates an encrypted tunnel from your device into the Diode Network that allows you to publish a webpage into the Diode Network, and from there onto the Internet.
+Behind the scenes, Diode Collab creates an encrypted tunnel from your device into the Diode Network that allows you to publish a webpage into the Diode Network, and from there onto the Internet.

 2\.
 Create a webpage folder

-After you've installed Diode Drive, you'll have created at least one <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>Zone</strong></a>.
+After you've installed Diode Collab, you'll have created at least one <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>Zone</strong></a>.
 Using the Zone Selector sidebar, choose the Zone you want to host your webpage in, and go to the Files view.
 Once in the Files view, click the "+" icon to create a Folder and call the folder "webpage" (you can actually call it whatever you like).

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/oy0plvilfj/1662761042336/image.png)